thejtf/box/src/site/notes/Tiger Wiki.md

 ## ✍️ Introduction

-[[Tiger Wiki\|Tiger Wiki]] is a diatal garden based on the Zettelkästen method.
+[[Tiger Wiki\|Tiger Wiki]] is a diatal forest based on the Zettelkästen method.
 In this knowledge repo, I record everything I know, including reading notes, knowledge summaries, note-taking ect.

 ## 🐯 Why such a named for it?
 Because my grandfather often called me "litter siberian tiger", so in memory of my grandfather who passed away long ago, I call this wiki `Tiger Wiki`.
 As we know, The tiger has no friends in forest, the tiger only needs a forest.
 Each of my ideas is a seed.
 Here is the forest composed of my ideas.
 So I named it `Jopus Forest`.